The universal structure of moment maps in complex geometry: Geometric PDEs in complex geometry

 Let $X$ be a compact complex manifold of dimension $n$ and let $\alpha \in H^{1,1}(X,\R)$ be a K\"ahler class; the algebro-geometrically inclined reader should consider the special case $\alpha = c_1(L)$ for an ample line bundle $L$, in which case $X$ is a smooth projective variety.
 To a K\"ahler metric $\omega \in \alpha$ we associate various curvature quantities, which are mostly defined in the following manner.
 A K\"ahler metric is in particular a Hermitian metric on the holomorphic tangent bundle $TX^{1,0}$, and so to $\omega$ we associate the curvature of the Chern connection on $TX^{1,0}$ induced by $\omega$; we denote the curvature of this connection by $R \in \scA^{1,1}(\End TX^{1,0}).$

 One associates to a connection \emph{Chern--Weil representatives} of the Chern characters, defined by Thus the $\widetilde \ch_k(X,\omega) \in \ch_k(X)$ represent the Chern characters of $X$.
-We also use the notation for the representative of the first Chern character (which agrees with the first Chern class), as it coincides with the \emph{Ricci curvature} of $\omega$.
+We also use the notation for the representative of the first Chern character, as it coincides with the \emph{Ricci curvature} of $\omega$.
 As the first Chern character agrees with the first Chern class, we often use $c_1(X)$ rather than the equivalent $\ch_1(X)$.

-\begin{definition} A K\"ahler metric $\omega\in\alpha$ is said to be a \emph{constant scalar curvature K\"ahler metric} if its \emph{scalar curvature} is constant. \end{definition}
+\begin{definition}\ A K\"ahler metric $\omega\in\alpha$ is said to be a \emph{constant scalar curvature K\"ahler metric} if its \emph{scalar curvature} is constant. \end{definition}

 If a K\"ahler metric $\omega\in\alpha$ has constant scalar curvature, a simple integration argument using that $\Ric\omega \in c_1(X)$ implies that the resulting constant $\hat S$ must satisfy where we can view the numerator and denominator variously as integrals of closed differential forms, cup products in cohomology or in the projective case as intersection numbers.
 We view this equation as being associated with the numbers $\int_Xc_1(X)\cdot \alpha^{n-1}$ and $\int_X\alpha^n$ and seek to understand the appropriate equation for other topological choices.
 To do so, we begin with the topological choice itself, through the notion of a central charge.